padosoft/support/README.md

 - isStringNumberStartsWithMoreThanOneZero
 - isIntegerPositive
 - isIntegerPositiveOrZero
+- isIntegerNegative() : Check if the value (int, float or string) is a integer and less than zero.
+- isIntegerNegativeOrZero() : Check if the value (int, float or string) is a integer and less than zero or equals to zero.
+- isIntegerZero() : Check if the value (int, float or string) is a integer and equals to zero.
 - isInteger
 - isIntegerFloatingPoint
 - isFloatingPoint
 - isDouble
 - isPercent
+- isIntBool() : Check if the value is a integer/string 0 or 1.
 - isDateIta
 - isDateIso
 - isDateTimeIso
 - isDateTimeIta
 - isTimeIso
 - isTimeIta
+- isDateZeroIso() : Check if string is 0000-00-00
+- isTimeZeroIso() : Check if string is 00:00:00
+- isDateTimeZeroIso() : Check if string is '0000-00-00 00:00:00'
+- isDateOrDateZeroIso() : Check if string is YYYY-mm-dd and valid date or 0000-00-00
+- isDateTimeOrDateTimeZeroIso() : Check if string is 'YYYY-mm-dd HH:ii:ss' and valid date or '0000-00-00 00:00:00'
+- isDateZeroIta() : Check if string is 00/00/0000
+- isTimeZeroIta() : Check if string is 00:00:00
+- isDateTimeZeroIta() : Check if string is '00/00/0000 00:00:00'
+- isDateOrDateZeroIta() : Check if string is dd/mm/YYYY and valid date or 00/00/0000
+- isDateTimeOrDateTimeZeroIta() : Check if string is 'dd/mm/YYYY HH:ii:ss' and valid date or '00/00/0000 00:00:00'
 - hasMinAge
 - hasMaxAge
 - hasAgeInRange